vxmpycl1t/Drag-Race-Simulator/README.md

 <br> You can also send me a dm in Discord if you find a bug or something that wasn't cute. <b> Rainbow#4283</b>

 # 08/21/2022
+* Added mini challenges wins to the track record table
 * Added Miss Congeniality
 * Added first version of a Reunion
 * Added how the contestants did in the lipsync